dinh-ngoc-16/NGUYEN-NGOC-DINH/problem_5/readme.md

 ## Installation

 run with nodejs
+for easy testing i will let .env in folder you just need run and using api bellow

 1. require install Nodejs
 2. Open cmd at this folder and copy using commands bellow